facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### tag_scope_exclude
-This excludes certain scopes from being evaluated when searching for tags.
+Excludes certain scopes from being evaluated when searching for tags.

 ```js
     // Scopes to exclude from tag searches